markpundsack/acts_as_featured/Readme.md

     u.features # => [:biggerfasterstronger,:moreplus]
     u.feature_enabled?(:moreplus) # => true
     u.feature_enabled?(:biggerfasterstronger) # => true
+    a = u.apps.first
+    # app checks it's user to look for overrides
+    a.feature_enabled?(:biggerfasterstronger) # => true

     FeatureFlags.create!(:class => :User, :parent_id => u.id, :feature => :lessismore)
     FeatureFlags.create!(:class => :App, :parent_id => u.apps.first.id, :feature => :lessismore)
     ff = FeatureFlags.find_by_class_and_parent_id(:class => :User, :parent_id => u.id) # [:biggerfasterstronger,:moreplus]

+## Questions
+Is it better to have for_everyone set it once for all current parents, but not future ones, and rely on for_new to handle that?
+Or have for_everyone be a meta declaration?
+The latter allows for a sparse database where the records for an individual user can be blank, yet several feature flags can be associated with that account.
+The downside is that it's impossible to handle everyone-except-these.
+If that's important, a third state could be added to feature flags. e.g. on, off, disabled - where off would get the for_everyone defaults, but disabled would override that.
+I don't think the complexity is worth it.
+The value of the feature flags model is it's simplicity.
+Having "everyone" as a meta flag allows the data to be stored outside of the User table, or even outside of the application space altogether. e.g. a Heroku add-on doesn't need to be able to query what all the user IDs are.
+It just tracks the ones with exceptions.
+Without that, there would have to be a callback; either http or a rake task callable via `heroku run`